amnavor/Dots/README.md

 -----

 A matching game.
 Copy the sequence of sounds and flashes presented to you. <br /> If you mess up, the sequence is repeated.
-Challenge mode: if you mess up, the game is over.
-You can restart at any time. <br />
+Challenge mode: if you mess up, the game is over.  <br /> You can restart at any time. <br />

 [Try it out](http://codepen.io/amnavor/full/yVqMLp).